Gaming fatigue happens to all of us.

-It happens to all of us.
-Sometimes you just don't feel like taking part in your favorite hobby.
-Your heart tells you to sit down behind your console or PC to play some video games, but your brain says that you just don’t feel like it right now.
+Sometimes you just don't feel like participating in an activity, even if it's your favorite hobby.
+Your heart tells you to sit down and play your video games or board games, but your brain says you aren't in the mood and nothing happens.

-What are you to do?
-Turns out, you don't need to sit around and sulk.
-You can actually fight off gaming fatigue and find your love for video games again.
-After all, your passion never really left, it just took a small break!
+Well, don't sit around and sulk!
+You can actually fight off gaming fatigue and rediscover your love for games again.
+Your passion never really left—it just took a small break!

-2. Return to an Old Favorite
+2. Return to Old Favorites

 3. Watch Other People Play

 In the best-case scenario, you'll rekindle your passion to play by wishing you were having the same experiences as them.
 In the worst-case scenario, you'll enjoy watching them play.
-It’s a win-win!
+Win-win!

-4. Read Interesting Gaming-Related Articles
+4. Read Interesting Gaming Articles

-Sometimes, you need to think about video games differently.
-Approaching them with the same perspective as you always do can help create more fatigue.
-One of the best ways to refresh your gaming brain is by reading interesting content about the world of video games.
+Maybe you just need to think about games differently.
+Approaching them with the same perspective as you always do might be causing your gaming fatigue.

 Obviously, some of the content on those sites will just be your standard news and reviews, but there's plenty of deeper content on each of those websites.

 5. Try a New Hobby

-So you've tried all of the video game-related tips above, and you still can’t find the love of video games?
-Well, it might be time to try out a new hobby and see if you can find your passion there.
+So you've tried all of the game-related tips above and you still don't have the will or desire to play?
+It might be time to try out a new hobby and see if you can find your passion there.

 Now, I'm not saying to give up on gaming altogether.
 I'm just advising you to take a break and try something new.